jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-1/part-3zd.md

-+++
+---
-title=  "Educational Fees"
+title: "Educational Fees"
+heading: "Part 3zd of Chapter 1 of Book 5"
+date: 2021-08-01
+image: "/covers/wn.jpg"
-description=  "The proper performance of every service requires that its pay be proportional to the nature of the service" date=  2015-01-01 image=  "/covers/wn.jpg" linkb=  "/research/smith/wealth-of-nations/book-5/chapter-1/part-3t" linkbtext=  "Part 3t" linkf=  "/research/smith/wealth-of-nations/book-5/chapter-1/part-4" linkftext=  "Part 4" heading=  "Part 3u" icon=  "/icons/smith.png"
+description: "The proper performance of every service requires that its pay be proportional to the nature of the service"
-+++
+author: Adam Smith
+icon: /avatars/smith.png
+---

 {{< s v="227" >}} The church benefices cannot be very big if they are all nearly equal.